-New students must complete the Online Orientation and bring the certificate of completion on the day of your test.
+New students must complete the Online Orientation and provide the certificate of completion prior to receiving an educational plan.
 The orientation is designed to familiarize new students with important resources available to them at Miramar College.

 The Assessment is used to determine your placement level.

 The monthly schedule can be found to the right underneath "Important Documents".
-English, math, and ELAC are offered on a walk-in basis.
+The Placement Assistant and ELAC test are offered on a walk-in basis.

 The Assessment is an important part of determining your math, English, or ELAC class.